 Going beyond the basics: Getting full control of your support automation

-Enabling Atlassian’s built-in AI is a fantastic first step.
-It’s a powerful tool for agent assistance, it helps your team members summarize, draft, and search faster within Jira.
+Enabling Atlassian's built-in AI is a fantastic first step.
+It's a powerful tool for agent assistance, helping your team members summarize, draft, and search faster within Jira.

-This is exactly where a platform like eesel AI comes into the picture.
-It’s designed to layer on top of your existing help desk, including Jira Service Management, without forcing you to change the way you work.
-It’s built to handle the kind of heavy lifting that most native AI tools just aren’t designed for.
+This is where a platform like eesel AI comes into the picture.
+It’s designed to layer on top of your existing help desk, including Jira Service Management, and works as a complementary tool within your ecosystem.

 -